parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 ## Good practice
-- Always save **job ID** or the **dateTtime** (ie 20200615T1540) in your notes when launching `Workflow_<cluster>.sh`.
+- Always save **job ID** or the **dateTtime** (ie 20200615T1540) in your notes when launching `Workflow.sh`.
 It's easier to find the outputs you're interested in days/weeks/months/years later.

 ## Juggling with several projects
 If you work on several projects [as defined by cluster documentation], you can either
-- have one independant installation of RASflow_EDC / project with its own Conda environment.
+- have one independant installation of RASflow_EDC / project with its own Singularity Image (2 Go).
 To do that, git clone RASflow_EDC repository in each project.
-The Conda environment will be built again for each project, which takes ~30 min and uses ~12 G of space.
-- have an independant RASflow_EDC folder, but share the Conda environment.
-To do that, git clone RASflow_EDC repository in each project, but, before running any analysis, create a symbolic link of the `.snakemake` from your first project:
+- have an independant RASflow_EDC folder, but share the Singularity Image.
+To do that, git clone RASflow_EDC repository in each project, but, before running any analysis, create a symbolic link of `rasflow_edc.simg` from your first project:
 ```
 [username@clust-slurm-client PROJECT2]$ cd RASflow_EDC
-[username@clust-slurm-client RASflow_EDC]$ ln -s /shared/projects/YourFirstProjectName/RASflow_EDC/.snakemake/ .snakemake
+[username@clust-slurm-client RASflow_EDC]$ ln -s /shared/projects/YourFirstProjectName/RASflow_EDC/rasflow_edc.simg/ rasflow_edc.simg
 ```
 - Have only one RASflow_EDC folder and start all your analysis from the same project, but reading input files and writing result files in a different project.

-I will see with cluster managers if this is possible to make it available as a module.

 ## Tricks